tomor/golang-project-structure/README.md

 - https://en.wikipedia.org/wiki/List_of_software_architecture_styles_and_patterns

-# More ideas
-- Sub-packages are not supported in Golang - what are the benefits, what are the downsides?

 # Conclusion
 - This repository https://github.com/golang-standards/project-layout has many stars (8000 atm) which proves that people put quite some effort and thinking into coming up with such a project structure